enthought/traits/README.rst

 A class can freely mix trait-based attributes with normal Python attributes, or can opt to allow the use of only a fixed or open set of trait attributes within the class.
-Trait attributes defined by a classs are automatically inherited by any subclass derived from the class.
+Trait attributes defined by a class are automatically inherited by any subclass derived from the class.

 Prerequisites